ManojKasireddyUMD/Yelp-Business-Data-Pipeline/README.md

 This configuration created a Directed Acyclic Graph (DAG) of dependencies ensuring the UnifiedAnalytics notebook only runs after all domain-specific ETLs have finished successfully.

 This modular architecture ensures easy debugging, reusability, and scalability while adhering to modern data engineering best practices.
+### Business Rules for ETL Processing

+Each ETL script follows clearly defined business rules to ensure the data is clean, usable, and optimized for analytics.
+Below are human-readable explanations of how we handled the transformation for each domain:

+#### Common Rules:
+- **Flatten nested structures:** Since the original JSON data included deeply nested fields and arrays, we used PySpark functions to explode arrays and simplify nested structs into a flat table schema.
+- **Avoid complex data types:** We intentionally reduced the use of `struct` and `array` columns to ensure the final data is compatible with Athena, QuickSight, and Neo4j.
+- **Clean and normalize text fields:** This includes trimming whitespace, converting to lowercase, and standardizing null formats.

+#### Business ETL:
+- **Removed the `address` column** as it was not necessary for analytics and caused clutter in the schema.
+- **Dropped rows with null `business_id`**, as these are critical primary keys for joining and analytics.
+- **Filtered out businesses with missing `categories`**, since categories are essential for filtering and grouping businesses.
+- **Dropped rows with null `hours`**, ensuring only businesses with defined operating hours are retained for time-based analysis.
+- **Checked and documented null counts** across fields before making filtering decisions, ensuring decisions were data-driven.
+- **Maintained a flat schema** to simplify joins and ensure compatibility with downstream tools like Glue and Athena.

+#### Review ETL:
+- **Removed reviews without `user_id` or `business_id`** to ensure each review is joinable and has context.
+- **Created `engagement_score`** by summing the `useful`, `funny`, and `cool` metrics to represent overall interaction.
+- **Dropped raw feedback columns** (`useful`, `funny`, `cool`) after creating the composite metric to streamline the dataset.
+- **Applied VADER sentiment analysis** to generate sentiment scores from review text, enabling polarity-based analytics.
+- **Checked for nulls across all columns** to validate and clean the dataset before transformation or joins.

+#### User ETL:
+- **Calculated `engagement_compliments`** by summing the `useful`, `funny`, and `cool` columns to reflect overall user influence.
+- **Dropped unnecessary compliment subfields** and retained only key ones: `compliment_list`, `compliment_writer`, `compliment_note`, and `compliment_photos`.
+- **Removed raw interaction columns** (`useful`, `funny`, `cool`) after consolidation.
+- **Created a numeric `elite_years_count`** from the string field `elite`, representing how many years the user was an elite member.
+- **Validated nulls across the dataset** to ensure no corrupted records are included in downstream processing.

+#### UnifiedAnalytics:
+- **Joined datasets using `user_id` and `business_id`** as reliable foreign keys to connect user reviews with business metadata.
+- **Renamed overlapping column names** between user, review, and business tables to avoid schema conflicts (e.g., `name_user`, `name_business`).
+- **Performed left joins** to ensure that no reviews were dropped even if user or business metadata was partially missing.
+- **Validated schema consistency** after joining, ensuring compatibility with AWS Glue and Athena by enforcing clean column names and types.
+- **Overwrote existing unified table** to keep only the latest, cleanly joined dataset in storage.

 **Lambda Function as Orchestration Trigger**